 Note: Most families use a beef stock but because we are trying to be healthy, she uses water.

 Next – your sauce.
-My personal preference is having hot pot with raw egg, the soy sauce base, hot sauce and Asian barbeque sauce “sha cha jiang”.
+My personal preference is having hot pot with raw egg, the soy sauce base, hot sauce (you can get this from a hot sauce store) and Asian barbeque sauce “sha cha jiang”.
 I have had it this way since I was a little so I have stuck with this sauce combination.
 The soy sauce base is comprised of:

 – soy sauce